shangzixie/my_knowledge_dictionary/9_Database/postgreSQL/index_bloat/readme.md

 [toc]

+## why index will bloat

+When an UPDATE or DELETE statement is used in PostgreSQL, it does not physically remove that row from the disk.
+In an UPDATE case, it marks the effected rows as invisible and INSERTs the new version of those rows.
+While DELETE is little simple the effected rows are just marked as invisibles.
+These invisibles rows are also called dead rows or dead tuples.Over the time these dead tuples can accumulate to a huge number and in some worst case scenarios, it possible that this accumulation is even greater that the actual rows in the table becomes unusable.

 ## Based on check_postgres

 One of the common needs for a REINDEX is when indexes become bloated due to either sparse deletions or use of VACUUM FULL (with pre 9.0 versions).
 An estimator for the amount of bloat in a table has been included in the [check_postgres](http://bucardo.org/wiki/Check_postgres) script, which you can call directly or incorporate into a larger monitoring system.
 Scripts based on this code and/or its concepts from other sources include: